-Arguably the purest example of a slasher in the entire series, Friday the 13th Part II is also the most derivative, following its predecessor as a Halloween clone, while taking even more generously from the realms of Italian giallo, particularly Mario Bava’s much revered proto slasher Bay of Blood.
-This was the first Jason-led slaughter, and a damn fine one at that, giving us a much more human menace hidden behind a peephole sack like a murderous, yet ultimately shy little boy.
+Arguably the purest example of a slasher in the entire series, Friday the 13th Part II is also the most derivative, outdoing its Halloween inspired predecessor by borrowing even more generously from the realms of Italian giallo, particularly Mario Bava’s much revered proto slasher Bay of Blood.
+This was the first Jason-led slaughter, and a damn fine one at that, giving us a much more human menace who hides behind a peephole sack like a murderous yet ultimately shy little boy.

 The aptly named Amy Steel proved more than a match for Jason as the quietly capable and ultimately fearless Ginny Field, who attacks Jason head-on, leaving him flailing like a bony-armed minor swatting blindly at a bug.
 Aesthetically, Steel ticks all the boxes, with a freckled pallor and a less conventional beauty that only strengthens her stature as the protogenic final girl.

-Never has Jason appeared so mortal or susceptible to the threat of a Camp Crystal resident, and her resolute determination is enough to win over any fan of the series.
-Steel heads arguably the strongest cast in the series at a time when characterisation and acting ability still stood for something in a genre that would descend ever further into the realms of the self-reflexive, and because of that we can get behind her plight like no other.
+Never has Jason appeared so mortal or susceptible to the threat of a Camp Crystal resident, Ginny’s resolute determination enough to win her an army of fans.
+Steel heads arguably the strongest cast in the series at a time when characterisation stood for something in a genre that would descend ever further into the realms of the self-reflexive.
+It’s because of that we can get behind her plight like no other.
 Everything she does seems to mean so much more.

 In 1981, the Jason-led brutality was still very much in its embryonic stage, so Jason was easily felled in comparative terms, but that should take nothing away from Ginny’s colossal struggle, which sees her dish out the kind of hand-to-hand beating Jason would never again experience from an initially terrified teenager who goes from strength to strength.
 Curtailing his threat with car doors, reducing him to a crumpled heap with a firm kick in the knackers, tearing him up with a chainsaw and obliterating him with a chair across the back, she even has the intelligence to portray Jason’s deceased mother and the stomach to adorn her bloodied sweater before taking him out with a machete.

 Though she was ultimately carried off in the dreamy throes of a psychological meltdown, nobody has taken it to Jason quite like the venturesome Ginny.
-A determined creature who grew in stature and earned every last morsel of self- preservation, Ginny’s was an act of intestinal fortitude that more than qualifies her as the queen of the Friday the 13th series.
+A determined creature who grew in stature and earned every last morsel of self-preservation, Ginny exhibited the kind of intestinal fortitude that more than qualifies her as the queen of the Friday the 13th series.